maestro-server/webdocs/docs/installing/index.rst

     * MAESTRO_MONGO_URI - Must be mongodb, mongodb://{uri}/{db-name}
     * SMTP_X - Used for reset emails and accounts, need to be valid SMTP server - `More details smtp <http://docs.maestroserver.io/en/latest/installing/smtp.html>`_.
     * MAESTRO_UPLOAD_TYPE - Can be local or S3 `More details upload <http://docs.maestroserver.io/en/latest/installing/upload.html>`_.
+    * MAESTRO_SECRETJWT - Hash to crypt JWT strings and connections between Discovery App (need to be the same)

 **Env variables**